abhiramr/abhiramr.github.io/_scribbleio/01_UI_Observations_2.md

 If, for each customer, the idea is to retain Scribble's underlying identity, then we will also need to maintain consistent color themes across each offering.
 The Logo is another mark of consistency to be followed.
 We currently have the entire text "scribbleData" on the logo on our [main page](https://www.scribbledata.io/).
 This should be reflected in the Admin page as well, in addition to the minified icon version, perhaps in the extended form of the sidebar.

-If however, we intend for the customer to embed his assets as a part of the service we offer him (as is the case sometimes), then we will have to defer to their ..colors, so to speak.
+If however, we intend for the customer to embed his assets as a part of the service we offer him (as is the case sometimes), then we will have to fall back to their ..colors, so to speak.

 Most websites have a hint of blue in them.
 And [this article](https://uxplanet.org/the-most-important-color-in-ui-design-d4f23aefffdf) makes a good case for why that is.
 There is also the [60-30-10 rule](https://blog.prototypr.io/how-to-use-colors-in-ui-design-16406ec06753) to be accounted for where 60% is the dominant hue, 30% is the secondary color and 10% is for the accent color.
 This rule originated in interior designing initially but it apparently makes sense for the web as well and is followed widely.